sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/04_toolbar/toolbar.md

 ## Launchpad

-The Glue42 [Launchpad](../../../../glue42-concepts/glue42-toolbar/index.html#launchpad) is available as a React Component on `npm` - [`@glue42/launchpad-ui-react`](https://www.npmjs.com/package/@glue42/launchpad-ui-react).
+The Glue42 [Launchpad](../../../../glue42-concepts/glue42-toolbar/index.html#launchpad) is available as a React Component on NPM - [`@glue42/launchpad-ui-react`](https://www.npmjs.com/package/@glue42/launchpad-ui-react).
 You can use the component in your own apps and also modify it by passing different options.
 For more details, see the README file of the [`@glue42/launchpad-ui-react`](https://www.npmjs.com/package/@glue42/launchpad-ui-react) package.

 ## Custom Toolbar